nawhi/ocp-gilded-mall-ts/README.md

 In other words, you should be able to modify the behaviour of such an entity without altering its source code.
 This further implies that you should be able to add functionality to a code base not by modifying the current code, but only by extending it.

 This repo contains a kata and starter project which may help to learn solutions to this.
-In the kata,

 ## Rules for OCP Katas

 1. **Write the first failing test.** Then write a factory that returns an object, or an aggregate of objects, that make the test pass.
 (This is ) The factory should be limited to creating objects and linking them together.
 No conditionals allowed.
 2. **You may refactor until you declare "Ship!"** After you've shipped, you can't change the code any more.
-3. Write the next failing test.
-  Can you make it pass by changing the factory and/or creating a new class and nothing else?
+3. **Write the next failing test.** Can you make it pass by changing the factory and/or creating a new class and nothing else?
 If yes, great!
 Go back to 1.
 If not, refactor until you can.

 There are 3 options for the Refactoring Rule:

-1. The Strict Rule: You should be able to implement each new requirement, not by changing the classes/method you have written -- they are considered closed for modification.
+1. **The Strict Rule:** You should be able to implement each new requirement, not by changing the classes/method you have written -- they are considered closed for modification.
 They should instead be open for extension.
 That is, you can add classes which consume, or use, or inherit from, the existing classes.
 As a concession to the small-scaleness of the spec, if the new requirement is too small to count as a new responsibility and you are therefore reluctant to create a new class, you may instead add a new method to your existing classes.
 You must still not alter or somehow subvert the existing methods.

-2. The Backwards Compatibility Rule: You may refactor existing code subject to the constraint(s) that You must maintain functional and interface compatibility.
-That is, (1) all existing tests (which represent your existing clients) must continue to pass unaltered.
-(2) You must maintain interface compatibility.
+2. **The Backwards Compatibility Rule:** You may refactor existing code subject to the constraint(s) that you must maintain functional and interface compatibility.
+That is,
+1. all existing tests (which represent your existing clients) must continue to pass unaltered
+2. you must maintain interface compatibility.
 You can 'prove' interface compatbility by creating a named (or numbered) interface for each step.
-More extremely you could prove it by

-3. The Wisdom of Hindsight Rule: You may refactor freely in order to reach the point where it’s possible to implement the next test just by changing the aggregate of objects that is returned by the factory.
+3. **The Wisdom of Hindsight Rule:** You may refactor freely in order to reach the point where it’s possible to implement the next test just by changing the aggregate of objects that is returned by the factory.